 From the winery, the iconic Stevens Point Brewery is just over a mile south at 2617 Water St. It’s one of the oldest breweries in the country and offers interesting tours.

-Continuing south seven miles you’ll find O’so Brewing Co., 3028 Village Park Drive, Plover.
+Continuing south seven miles you’ll find O’so Brewing Co., 1800 Plover Road, Plover.
 The brewery produces a great selection of delicious brews.

 Nearby, Great Northern Distilling, 1740 Park Avenue, offers handcrafted spirits made from local ingredients.